danforthcenter/panvaR/README.md

 Please visit the following Zenodo repository for result reproduction: {Placeholder for Collin to add Zenodo link}

+# Bugs and feature requests

+Please use github issues for reporting bugs and feature requests.
+Thank you!

 # Dependencies

 While PanvaR uses R to visualize and combine data, it relies on some utilities that are not available on all operating systems.
 Consequently, we are not supporting Windows operating systems at this time.